Image Assembly#

 Tip

-mbo_utilities.get_files() is useful to easily get all files of the same filetype
+mbo_utilities.get_files() is useful to easily get all files of the same filetype.
+By default, this will ensure your raw tiffs are numerically sorted in order of acquisition time.

 files[:2]